Achievable logoAchievable logo

 When asked for the average rate of change, use the basic slope formula with two points - no limits needed.

-If it’s the instantaneous rate of change, you must use the derivative or the limit definition.
+If it’s the instantaneous rate of change, you must find the derivative.
 Watch out for multiple-choice traps that mix these up!

 Example